spack/spack/lib/spack/docs/basic_usage.rst

 ``spack extensions``
 ^^^^^^^^^^^^^^^^^^^^

-You can find extensions for your Python installation like this:
+You can find extensions for your Python installation thus:

 .. code-block:: console